-To put it simply, CBD is absolutely safe for your children.
+To put it simply, CBD for children is absolutely safe.
 As already mentioned, CBD cannot make you high.
 Many parents buy CBD as it is a natural supplement that they believe can help their children in a variety of different ways.

 Children, just as adults, cannot overdose on CBD; it is just a food supplement.
 Our bodies naturally create a chemical called endocannabinoids which feed our endocannabinoid system (ECS).
 CBD is nearly identical to these naturally occurring cannabinoids, which is why when we consume CBD, it attaches the cells of our ECS to help keep the body in balance.

 The main reason why we suggest that a responsible adult administers CBD to a child is because CBD gummies are more expensive than sweets as they contain CBD oil.
 You don’t want your child eating £20 of CBD Gummies in a few hours.
 Don’t worry if they did; the worst that would happen is they would need to go to the toilet a little more than usual.